blakeblackshear/frigate/docs/docs/guides/motion_detection.md

 ## Tuning Motion Detection During The Day

 Now that things are setup, find a time to tune that represents normal circumstances.
-For exmaple: If you tune your motion on a day that is sunny and windy you may find later that the motion settings are not sensitive enough on a cloudy and still day.
+For example: If you tune your motion on a day that is sunny and windy you may find later that the motion settings are not sensitive enough on a cloudy and still day.

 :::note